hotsoupisgood/myWebsite/projects/breakup.md

 ![Breakup graph.
 It shows how we had good and bad days leading up to the breakup.](img/gfemotions.png)

-For my second research question, I was unfortunately unable to find other people's breakup texts online to answer my second research question.
+For my second research question, I unfortunately was unable to find other people's breakup text data.
+Maybe the NSA or Facebook will throw me a bone one day.

 Here is a little piece I wrote describing the breakup.
 I hope you enjoy it.